-It is the Clinical Advisor's responsibility to identify and assign delegated assessors (DA) at their clinical site and to ensure they are aware of their role.
+It is the Clinical Advisor's responsibility to identify and assign a Delegated Assessor (DA) at their clinical site, if they wish to use one, and to ensure they are aware of their role.
+All professionals acting as delegated assessors must be identified on the Delegated Assessors Contact Information page in the SCC.